The first London Marathon

 Partial results of the Avon London International Women’s Marathon, Association of Road Racing Statisticians, more.arrs.net/race/16007

-An archive of website information relating to the Avon International Running Circuit, http://www.coolrunning.com/ar/running_greats.html
+There used to be an archive of website information relating to the Avon International Running Circuit, on the coolrunning.com website.
+Unfortunately this website was closed down in 2020.

 The official programme from the 1981 London Marathon, http://westnally.com/wp-content/documents/London-Marathon-Programme.pdf

-The photograph of Joyce Smith is from an article in the Watford Observer.
+The photograph of Joyce Smith was purchased from Alamy.